MonirZaman/MonirZaman.github.io/_posts/_smac_draft.md

 # SMAC

-* Applies Random Forest as acquisition function
+* Applies Random Forest as acquisition function with runtime as objective
 * Use computation graph feature such as mean, number of nodes, etc as features
 * Use Sample size, number of configurations
 * Apply all these features through RF model and predict runtime